 In mobile app marketing, downloading a paid app is the ultimate purchase decision that the user has to make, whereas in traditional marketing the final purchase decision is buying the product or service.
 Time taken in the former is much less when compared to the latter, usually.

-However, there is no denying that the next stages, i.e. the exposure and discovery stages, hold prominence in mobile marketing funnel.
+However, there is no denying that the next stages, i.e. the exposure and discovery stages, hold prominence in the mobile marketing funnel.

-Now, the one question that lurks around in the case of mobile app conversion funnel is: How do the users find the apps?
+Now, the one question that lurks around in the case of the mobile app conversion funnel is: How do the users find the apps?
 Here’s a graph that gives you all the numbers: